 - Aimee Gauthier, Chief Knowledge Officer, ITDP

-- Armin Wagner, Team Leader for Sustainable Mobility, GIZ
+- Armin Wagner, Senior Advisor, Sustainable Mobility, Section “Energy and Transport, GIZ

 - Phaeba Thomas, Regional Manager for South Asia, HealthBridge